johnspray74/ReactiveCalculator/README.md

 ```
 $ git clone https://github.com/john-spray/AUTWorkshop2020.git
 ```
 Alternatively, unzip the downloaded zip file into the folder.

 4. Double click the file ALASandbox.sln, which will open in Visual Studio.

-5. Press F5 to run the Hello world program
+5. Press F5 to run the Hello world program.